 -

-16Return the cheesecake to the refrigerator for at least 1 hour to set the topping.
+16Return the cheesecake to the refrigerator for at least one hour, giving the lemon curd topping time to firm up for easy slicing and serving.

 -